larsphilipp/AdvNum19_DataServer/README.md

 ## <div id="2"> <a href="#1">Introduction  </a> </div>

-This is the Documentation for the first Assignment of the class **Advanced Numerical Methods and Data Analysis** thaught by Prof. Peter Gruber at the University of St. Gallen in Spring 2019.
+This is the documentation for the first assignment of the class **Advanced Numerical Methods and Data Analysis** taught by Prof. Peter Gruber at the University of St. Gallen in Spring 2019.
 We - Elisa Fleissner, Lars Stauffenegger and Peter La Cour - are in the 2nd Semester of our Master studies and worked as a group with the aim to setup up an automated financial data mining application.
 Our goal is to collect price and news data of 50 Large Cap US Equities on a daily basis and store them on a data server.
 For the price data we use Quandl's API whilst the headlines are scraped from www.yahoo.com.
 ### Project Plan ###
-After a short brainstorming we decided to scrape financial data as we were already aware of available source.
-Give the time horizon of roughly 2.5 weeks we immediately assigned independent tasks.
+After a short brainstorming session we decided to scrape financial data as we were already aware of available sources.
+Given the time horizon of roughly 2.5 weeks we immediately assigned independent tasks.
 Elisa took over the Quandl mining, Peter wrote the

 ### Ressources ###
 We rented a VPS with Ubuntu 16.04 Server (64-bit version), 2 vCore, ~2GHz, 4 GB RAM, 50 GB at www.ovh.com.
 The main tools we used are MySQL 5.7.25 for Ubuntu and Python 3.5.2.
 All missing Python packages wer installed using `pip3 install`.